Interior Designers Top 20 Paris to get inspired by and that you can not miss from the fashion capital of the world.

 Gilles and Boissier

 Gilles and Boissier are a team of interior designers and architects based in Paris and working together since 2004.
 Over the years they have had projects in some of the world’s top capitals and cities.
-From restaurants to hotels, commercial spaces and homes, the pair is responsible for a variety of Hakkasan restaurants, La Villa and Mini Palais in Paris, Chachamoon in London, Buddakan New York, some of the top Moncler stores around the globe, the Baccarat Hotel in New York and as far as residences go, recently they designed the second home in Paris.
-The project that they have entitled L’Ature Appartment Paris (The Other Paris Apartment) was recently featured in the Italian Elle Décor, which showcased also some of their own furniture and lighting.
+From restaurants to hotels, commercial spaces, and homes, the pair is responsible for a variety of Hakkasan restaurants, La Villa and Mini Palais in Paris, Chachamoon in London, Buddakan New York, some of the top Moncler stores around the globe, the Baccarat Hotel in New York and as far as residences go, recently they designed the second home in Paris.
+The project that they have entitled L’Ature Appartement Paris (The Other Paris Apartment) was recently featured in the Italian Elle Décor, which showcased also some of their own furniture and lighting.

 Patrick Gilles and Dorothée Boissier are opposites that attract.
 Joyfully engaged in a constant, creative disagreement, they find inspiration: more, it is precisely this ceaseless game of verbal and mental ping-pong that gives form to their ideas.
 Partners in life and in design, each one has a specific role and style, but together they form a unified whole.
-If strict lines and a distinctive taste for fine woods can be attributed to Patrick Gilles, Dorothée, on her end, has a way with spatial fluidity, colours, and intuitive elegance.
+If strict lines and a distinctive taste for fine woods can be attributed to Patrick Gilles, Dorothée, on her end, has a way with spatial fluidity, colors, and intuitive elegance.
 It is this unique approach that has paved their road to success, with commissions all over the world.

 Born in 1947, Jacques Garcia showed a talent for drawing objects of art at a young age.
 At the age of eight, he built and furnished his first structure at his grandparent’s home.
 Later on, he attended a school of interior design and completed his education in the applied arts.
 When he finished his education, he began working for a firm of contemporary architects and created the concepts for the interiors of the Tour Montparnasse in Paris, Le Méridien hotels, and the Royal Monceau à Paris.
 He was also the interior architect for the Hôtel Costes and Costes restaurants, the Hotel Majestic, and the restaurant Fouquet’s.